Diyahp/Web_Scraping/README.md

 * Saves the DataFrame df as a CSV file named "Companies.csv" in the specified location (C:\Users\personal\Documents\Web_Scraping\Companies.csv).
 * Uses index=False to prevent the row index from being saved as a separate column in the CSV.
+**Disclaimer**
+Please note that websites can change their structure and layout over time.
+This script relies on the current format of the Wikipedia table.
+If the website structure changes, you might need to adjust the code to target the relevant elements for successful scraping.